TranThanhBinh1/Covid_Scraping/README.md

 # Covid_Scraping
-A Python data pipeline that scrape COVID data from https://www.worldometers.info/coronavirus/, transform and load them into a MySql database to support analysis Automated through Github Actions
+A Python data pipeline that scrapes COVID data from https://www.worldometers.info/coronavirus/, transform and load them into a MySql database to support analysis
+Automated through Github Actions